yoyogias/botframework-sdk/.github/ISSUE_TEMPLATE/create-new-bot-builder-dcr.md

 ---
 name: Create new Bot Builder DCR
-about: 'Create and track a Design Change Request for the Bot Builder architecture '
+about: "(DO NOT FILE BUGS HERE) Create and track a Design Change Request for the Bot Builder architecture "

 ---